imperva/terraform-provider-incapsula/website/docs/r/domain.html.markdown

 ## Import

-Domains can be imported using the site_id and domain_id, e.g. when site_id is 1111 and domain_id is 2222:
+Domains can be imported using the site_id and domain_id, e.g. given a site with ID 1111 and a domain with ID 2222:

 ```
-$ terraform import incapsula_domain.incapsula_domain_1111_example-domain.com 1111/2222
+$ terraform import incapsula_domain.incapsula_domain_1111_2222 1111/2222
 ```

 ## Limitations